 7. For diabetes

 Sweet potato is considered low on the glycemic index scale as indicated in recent research.
 It helps in reducing the episodes of low blood sugar and insulin resistance in people with diabetes.
-Studies have also shown that people suffering from type 1 diabetes who consume high fibre diet have low blood glucose levels and people having type 2 diabetes may have improved blood sugar levels.
-One medium sweet potato provides about 6 grams of fibre.
+Studies have also shown that people suffering from type 1 diabetes who consume high fiber diets have low blood glucose levels and people having type 2 diabetes may have improved blood sugar levels.
+One medium sweet potato provides about 6 grams of fiber.

 8. For preventing Cancer

-Among men, diet rich in beta – carotene may play a protective role in preventing prostate cancer.
-Sweet potatoes contains higher amounts of beta-carotene.
+Among men, a diet rich in beta – carotene may play a protective role in preventing prostate cancer.
+Sweet potatoes contain higher amounts of beta-carotene.

 9. For chronic Inflammation

-Sweet potatoes contain a versatile nutrient choline which helps in good sleep, muscle movement, memory and learning.
-Choline also helps to maintain the structure of cell membranes and also helps in the transmission of nerve impulses, reduces chronic inflammation and also assists in the absorption of fat.
+Sweet potatoes contain the versatile nutrient choline which helps in good sleep, muscle movement, memory, and learning.
+Choline also helps to maintain the structure of cell membranes and also helps in the transmission of nerve impulses, reduces chronic inflammation, and also assists in the absorption of fat.

 10. For Fertility

-For females of child bearing age, consumption of irronb from plant-based sources helps in promoting infertility.
+For females of childbearing age, the consumption of iron from plant-based sources helps in promoting infertility.
 The beta-carotene which gets converted into Vitamin A is essential during lactation and pregnancy as well.

 Excess consumption of sweet potato is contradicted in patients who have a history of kidney stones as the vegetable contains oxalate which contributes to the formation of calcium-oxalate kidney stones.